House panel broadens probe into climate disinformation by Big Oil

 Khanna and Karsner have crossed paths before.
 The two men had dinner together in Silicon Valley a decade ago, after Khanna’s time as deputy assistant secretary of commerce under President Barack Obama.

 Ten years later, Khanna said he plans to press Karsner on comments made by ExxonMobil’s chief executive, Darren Woods, at the last oversight hearing in October.
-Woods told the panel that the company’s past statements about climate change have all been consistent with the scientific consensus on global warming.
+Woods told the panel that the company’s past statements about climate change have been consistent with the scientific consensus on global warming.

 In response, Maloney read aloud statements from one of Woods’s predecessors, Lee Raymond, including a 1997 speech in which Raymond said “the case for so-called global warming is far from airtight.”
 The speech came after ExxonMobil’s own scientists had warned top brass at the company about the dangerous effects of greenhouse gases, including rising sea levels.